dchiquito/xmasctf-2018/README.md

 Now that we know `N`, we can encrypt anything we want without using the server.
 We will now pick an arbitrary `S` (I used `N/2`), then use the above blinding attack to decrypt the encrypted ciphertext.
 See `/santaslist/santaslist_solve.py` for my solution.

+# Santa's List 2.0

+Reading the source provided in Santa's List 2.0, the only difference is that there is a limit of 5 requests to the server.
+Fortunately, our previous solution only requires 3 requests: 2 for encrypting '!' and '#', and 1 for decrypting the modified ciphertext.
+See the above solution.

 # A Weird List of Sequences